What Is 0x?

-As its website conveys, “0x is an open, permissionless protocol allowing for ERC20 tokens to be traded on the Ethereum blockchain” and will be used for “powering decentralized exchange.”
+As its website conveys, “0x is an open protocol that enables the peer-to-peer exchange of assets on the Ethereum blockchain” and used to power decentralized exchanges (DEXs).

 When they founded 0x in October of 2016, Amir Bandeali and Will Warren were betting on the disruptive trajectory of blockchain technology.
 They believe in a future where assets of all flavors, from stocks to currencies to precious metals, are traded publicly as tokens on the blockchain.
 Given the versatility of Ethereum’s platform and the scope of its decentralized applications, they think Ethereum’s blockchain is the ideal medium to accommodate this revolution in asset exchange.

 TL;DR: 0x is a protocol that wants to streamline token trading with off-chain orders via Ethereum powered smart contracts.

 Providing a more in-depth look, we’ll be covering: